Lydian Mode in 31edo

 Septimal Meantone

 As discussed before, Meantone as a 12-note tuning system hasn't been used recently due to some keys having out-of-tune intervals.
 However, in 31edo, these other intervals aren't badly-tuned like in standard meantone, but are instead just 7-limit intervals.
 For example, in 31's Meantone[12], 8 keys have standard, near-pure 5/4 major thirds.
-However, the 4 other keys don't just have unusable thirds, they're consonant supermajor thirds with a JI ratio of about 9/7.
+However, the 4 other keys don't just have unusable thirds, they're fairly consonant supermajor thirds with a JI ratio of about 9/7.
 9 keys have standard 6/5 minor thirds, while 3 have 7/6 subminor thirds.

 We pick some note, generally Eb, and keeping going up perfect fifths until we get our twelve-note "gamut", or set of notes.
 The interval between the last note, in our case G#, and the starting note Eb, is a superfifth, adding variation.

 The result is that every key is tuned slightly different, but all are usable.
-Only one key, G#, doesn't have a perfect fifth on it, though in exchange we get a system where the key you play in matters.
+Only one key, G#, doesn't have a perfect fifth on it, but in exchange we get a system where the key you play in matters.
 Some have subminor and major tonic triads, some have minor and major, and others have minor and supermajor.
 You can play harmonic seventh chords in some keys, and consonant minor seventh chords in others.

 This proves that 31edo doesn't have to be an unwieldy system to utilize.
 Retuning an instrument to this septimal meantone scale provides generally far better in tune intervals, a wealth of new triads and tetrads to play due to the 7-limit intervals, and variation to unlock new emotional and sonic landscapes by changing the key, all without increasing the number of notes used.
 This is, in my opinion, just a straight up improvement to 12edo.